 Once accepted, you may complete the nursing core curriculum as either a traditional or fast track student.
 Program and site placement are determined by the College.
 Traditional track students attend core classes during the fall and spring semesters.
 Fast track students attend year-round with summer treated as a semester.
 Both BSN programs follow the same curriculum and align to GCU's academic calendar.
 Upon graduation from the Bachelor of Science in Nursing Pre-Licensure program, you will be eligible to sit for the NCLEX exam.
 With the rigorous curriculum, state-of-the-art simulation and real-world clinical experiences of our BSN program, our graduates have a very high - 91.47% in 2014 - first-time past rate on the NCLEX.

 GCU's Pre-Licensure BSN program offers multiple locations for the core nursing curriculum.

 Upcoming Information Sessions

 Want to learn more about the BSN program?
 The College of Nursing and Health Care Professions hosts several webinar info sessions throughout the year.
-See dates and RSVP.
+In these sessions we discuss: